microsoft/AcademicContent/Workshop/14. LUIS (Draft)/LUIS HOL.md

     _Adding a launch file to the project_

 1. Add the following line to **launch.json**, inserting it between the "program" property and the "cwd" property as shown below.
-The save the file.
+Then save the file.

 	```JSON
 	"console": "integratedTerminal",